Reading time 5 minutes. Use our table of content for a quick read.

 The farmlands are a great opportunity for those knowledgeable in agriculture, but the market doesn’t offer much for the inexperienced.

-- Airports: The closest airport is the one of Málaga
+- Airports: The closest airport is the one in Málaga

 - Ave stations: –